-Business Structure Evidence Required Sole trader The Participant must have a current ABN.
-The Participant must provide evidence that they are a partner in the Partnership business.
-Evidence should include a signed partnership agreement with all Partileisilip business partners.
+Business Structure Evidence Required Sole trader The Participant must have their own current ABN.

+Business Structure Evidence Required The Participant must provide evidence that they are a partner in the Partnership business.
+Evidence should include a signed partnership agreement with all Faithership business partners.
 A marriage certificate is not a sufficient partnership agreement where the Business partners are a married couple.
-Trading trust The Participant must provide evidence that they are a trustee of a trading Trading trust trust.
+Trading truct The Participant must provide evidence that they are a trustee of a trading Trading trust trust.
 The Participant must provide evidence that they are a director of the Company company and that any current Self-Employment Assistance Participant(s) collectively hold a controlling interest in the company as directors.